kyma-incubator/varkes/examples/openapi-mock-app/README.md

 # openapi-mock example

-This example illustrate how to use the `varkes-openapi-mpck` standalone.
+This example illustrate how to use the `varkes-openapi-mock` standalone.

 ## Run local